-Anyone who uses a hand-held tool may be at risk of injury, either accidentally, through misuse or through equipment failure.
+Anyone who uses a hand-held tool or holds materials being worked by hand-fed machines may be at risk of injury, either accidentally, through misuse or through equipment failure.

 Hand-arm vibration syndrome